adehnert/TestGame/README.txt

-Your Environment File: In short, to be able to use GameTeX, add the following lines to your .bash_environment file:
+Your Environment File: In short, to be able to use GameTeX, add the following lines to your .bash_environment file (these lines should also work in a Mac's .zshrc file):

   export <gameclassname>=<pathtoyourgame>
   export TEXINPUTS=.:$<gameclassname>/LaTeX/: